Mkhaled4/Sudoku-4x4-solver/README.md

-This is a project that takes in sudoku and solves it
+This is a project that takes in a 4x4 sudoku and solves it using recursion